EndPointCorp/end-point-blog/2017/03/28/postgres-wal-files-best-compression.html.md

 ```

 It is widely known that gzip is no longer the best compression option for most tasks,
-so I endeavored to determine which program was the best at WAL file compression — in terms
+so I endeavored to determine which program was the best at WAL file compression—​in terms
 of final file size versus the overhead to create the file.
 I also wanted to examine how these
 fared versus the new wal_compression feature.